DavidSouther/software_craftsmanship/02_functions_arrays_strings/03_arrays/01_python.md

 the variable `val`.

 After the loop body (because it's back to the first level of indendation), we return the total.
-And that's it!
+And that's it for the function!

-We run it, and the print it using a format string.
+Back at the file level, we run the function using the data we got above, and the print it using a format string.
 This string uses `{var:.2f}`, which takes `var`, treats it as a `f`load, and provides 2 digits of precision.

 Let's keep going with a function to calculate the average.
 The average, or mean, of a set of numbers is found by adding all of them up and dividing by the total